 The most time-consuming part of this is cleaning the shrimp.
 You can sometimes purchase peeled shrimp.
 It’s a bit more expensive but will save some time.
 Either way, it is important to devein each and every one.
 Make a shallow cut through the back of the shrimp, then remove the vein as illustrated in the next photo.
 Warning …it’s kinda gross but necessary.

 When prepping the fennel, I like to slice instead of chop.
-If you like fennel, you’ll enjoy the chunky pieces found in this dish.
+If you happen to be a fennel fan, you’ll enjoy the chunky pieces found in this dish.

-If starting this early in the day, make the tomato and fennel broth.
+If you’d like to do the prep work on this early in the day, that’s no problem.
+Make the tomato and fennel broth.
 Let it cool and place it in the fridge.
 Prepare the shrimp, store them in a separate container or plastic bag in the fridge.
-Have the bread crumb mixture, as well as the crumbled feta, ready on the side.
+Have the breadcrumb mixture, as well as the crumbled feta, ready on the side.
+And this is where you can make this a gluten-free dish …just use gluten-free breadcrumbs and you’re all set.

 This is excellent served as a hearty appetizer with some crusty bread for dipping …you don’t want to waste any of the delicious sauce.
 Alternatively, try this for dinner served with your favorite baked pasta.
 Just add a fresh green salad.
 And you’ll have a happy crowd.